-Supports may be directed at the child, the family, and/or the environment and broader community.
-The focus of supports should be determined in collaboration with the child and family, and based on a judgment of the most appropriate and effective way to achieve their goal(s).
+Supports may be focused on the child, the family, and/or the environment and broader community.
+The focus of supports should be determined in partnership with the child and family, and based on a judgment of the most appropriate and effective way to achieve their goal(s).

-Practitioners should support the child, people around the child, and/or changes to the environment in whatever combination is likely to lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.
+Practitioners should work in partnership with the child and family to determine which people and/or environments will be the focus of supports and likely lead to the most meaningful and sustained increase in the child's learning, participation, and wellbeing.

-- 52.1 When relevant to the child and parents, it is appropriate for practitioners to deliver one or more of the following: - Child-directed services: A practitioner working primarily with the child one-on-one, in a group to directly support their learning, participation, and wellbeing. - Family-directed services: A practitioner working primarily to upskill the parents or other family members (e.g., siblings, grandparents) to support the child's learning, participation, and wellbeing. - Community-directed services: A practitioner working primarily to create more accessible environment and/or upskill other members of the community (e.g., educators) to support the child's learning, participation, and wellbeing. - 52.2 Practitioners should recommend child-directed, family-directed, and/or community-directed services, alone or in combination, based on a decision-making framework that considers: - Plausibility- there is a plausible reason for the child and family to receive support in this way, and evidence to support this reason, as well as its safety. - Practicality it is practical for the child and family to receive the support in this way when considering the child and family's schedule and the social and emotional wellbeing and support and financial resources available to them. - Desirability it is desirable to the child and family to receive the support in this way when considering the child and family's culture and customs, the parents' views on child-rearing and child development; and the priority of these supports within a hierarchy of their needs.
+- 52.1 When relevant to the child and family, it is appropriate for practitioners to deliver one or more of the following: - Child-directed services: A practitioner working primarily with the child one-on-one, or in a group to directly support their learning, participation, and wellbeing. - Family-directed services: A practitioner working primarily to upskill parents or other family members (e.g., siblings, grandparents) to support the child's learning, participation, and wellbeing. - Community-directed services: A practitioner working primarily to create more accessible environment and/or upskill other members of the community (e.g., educators) to support the child's learning, participation, and wellbeing. - 52.2 The amount and proportion of child-directed, family-directed, and community-directed services should be mutually agreed upon by the child, family, and practitioner. - 52.3 When recommending child-directed, family-directed, and/or community-directed services, alone or in combination, practitioners should do so based on a decision-making framework that considers: - Plausibility there is a plausible reason for the child and family to receive support in this way, and evidence to support this reason, as well as its safety. - Practicality it is practical for the child and family to receive the support in this way when considering the child and family's schedule and the social and emotional wellbeing and support and financial resources available to them. - Desirability it is desirable to the child and family to receive the support in this way when considering the child and family's culture and customs, the parents' views on child-rearing and child development; and the priority of these supports within a hierarchy of their needs. - Defensibility there is a clear rationale for why receiving the support in this way is preferred over alternative options. - 52.4 The amount and proportion of child-directed, family-directed, and community-directed services each

-- Defensibility there is a clear rationale for why receiving the support in this way is preferred over alternative options. - 52.3 The amount and proportion of child-directed, family-directed, and community-directed services each child receives should be personalised. - 52.4 The amount and proportion of child-directed, family-directed, and community-directed services should be mutually agreed upon by the practitioner, child and parents. - 52.5 Practitioners should be aware that family members may be autistic themselves and/or raising more than one autistic child or have children with other needs who are receiving services and coordinate supports accordingly, to minimise financial, time, energy, and other stresses on families
+- child receives should be individualised. - 52.5 Practitioners should be aware that family members may be autistic themselves and/or raising more than one autistic child or have children with other needs who are receiving services.
+Accordingly, practitioners should discuss with families their needs in adjusting supports to minimise financial, time, energy, and other stresses on families, and consider the broader child and family context.